wp-plugins/lastfm-records/readme.txt

 Thanks to all the great feedback for this plugin, it is what it is now.
 I try to answer all questions in the [forums](http://wordpress.org/support/plugin/lastfm-records) and keep the users of this plugin happy.
 Strangely enough, [this list](http://amzn.com/w/2XZPC0CD6SILM) sees little action.

 == Changelog ==

+= 1.7.8 =

+* fixed a warning when stylesheet was not set in the shortcode
+* tested under WordPress 4.1.1

 = 1.7.7 =